Diccionario-LSP/Spoter-LSP-IA-Model/README.md

-  --training_set_path [str; path to the H5 file with training set's skeletal data] --validation_set_path [str; path to the H5 file with validation set's skeletal data]
+  --training_set_path [str; path to the H5 file with training set's skeletal data] --validation_set_path [str; path to the H5 file with validation set's skeletal data] --device [int; GPU number if GPU is available]
 ```

 The hyperparameter modifications made during our research are hardcoded in the repository, so you can directly experiment with the provided hyperparameters.

+## Reproduce our results

+To reproduce the results of our you need to download from this [link](https://drive.google.com/drive/folders/1E8uFYai2JVhu1DfwPj5Z7Pr2mqgg_Ype?usp=drive_link) the following files:

+* DGI305-AEC--50--mediapipe--Train.hdf5
+* DGI305-AEC--50--mediapipe--Val.hdf5
+* points_54.csv

+To obtain these files, please contact us.

 ## Test the inference

-To use the inference, you'll need to download the following files:
+To use the inference, you'll need to download the following files from the same [link](https://drive.google.com/drive/folders/1E8uFYai2JVhu1DfwPj5Z7Pr2mqgg_Ype?usp=drive_link):

 * points_54.csv
+* meaning.json
 * spoter-50Classes-68_5Top1acc_87Top5acc.pth

 To obtain these files, please contact us.